-To ensure accuracy in our summaries of prior research, we are contacting all researchers whose substantive findings we cite asking whether our summary is correct and whether it can be improved.
-We also ask what papers we might have overlooked, stressing that we are looking for evidence that would challenge our findings.
+To ensure accuracy in our summaries of prior research, we are contacting all researchers whose substantive findings we cite, asking whether our summary is correct, and if there were papers we might have overlooked, especially those with evidence that would challenge our findings.
 At the time of writing, this survey is still ongoing.